Python Try Except

 Finally Keyword in Python

-Python provides a keyword finally, which is always executed after try and except blocks.
+Python provides a keyword finally, which is always executed after the try and except blocks.
 The final block always executes after normal termination of try block or after try block terminates due to some exceptions.

 try: # Some Code except: # Executed if error in the # try block else: # execute if no exception finally: # Some code .....(always executed)